ncblair/NeuralGranulator/README.md

  - Train on larger Grains
  - make temporally dynamic to differentiate from wavetable
  - ml5.js option

+### Completed MAT240A NOV 31:
+ - Implement custom X/Y slider graphics interface.
+ - Begin hooking up interface to audio generation
+ - Running into a lot of issues with inheritance and passing information between contexts + generally has been a frustrating week working with JUCE.

 ### Completed MAT240A NOV 24:
  - Implement resampling